-Based on extensive use of the earlier versions of the PREPRO codes over many years we have been able to define the BEST Input Parameters to use with these codes.
-Of particular note is that simply decreasing the minimum cross section from 10^{-10} to 10^{-30} barns to be linearized (tabulated data below the minimum are copied, ignoring the ENDF interpolation code).
+Based on extensive use of the earlier versions of the PREPRO codes over many years, we have been able to define the BEST Input Parameters to use with these codes.
+Note the effect of simply decreasing the minimum cross section from 10-10 to 10-30 barns to be linearized (tabulated data below the minimum are copied, ignoring the ENDF interpolation code).
 This has a rather dramatic effect, particularly on (neutron, charged particle) reactions, which often have long, slowly decreasing tails toward the reaction threshold.
-In the below example the evaluator tabulated values of the cross sections down to below 10^{-20} barns using log-log interpolation (INT=5).
-Earlier versions of PREPRO ignored the interpolation code below 10^{-10} and copied the original tabulated values and indicated lin-lin interpolation (INT=2).
+In the below example the evaluator tabulated values of the cross sections down to below 10-20 barns using log-log interpolation (INT=5).
+Earlier versions of PREPRO ignored the interpolation code below 10-10 and copied the original tabulated values and indicated lin-lin interpolation (INT=2).
 In contrast today using the BEST input PREPRO linearized the cross sections over the entire tabulated range.
-Here the cross section can be quite small, but extend over a large energy range, so there might be an integral effect; in the below plot interpolated values differ by up to a factor of 1 million.
+Here the cross section can be quite small, but extends over a large energy range, so there might be an integral effect; in the below plot interpolated values differ by up to a factor of 1 million.
 Since this extension has only a minor effect on the overall size of the pre-processed ENDF data (i.e., the number of tabulated energy points), there is virtually no penalty in accurately including these data.